Abelian networks I. Foundations and examples: Examples

 In this simple model of crack formation, each vertex $v$ has a threshold $b_v$.
 Vertex $v$ becomes ``infected'' as soon as at least $b_v$ of its in-neighbors are infected.
 Infected vertices remain infected forever.
 A question that has received a lot of attention \cite{Ent87,Hol03} due to its subtle scaling behavior is: What is the probability the entire graph becomes infected, if each vertex independently starts infected with probability $p$?
 To realize bootstrap percolation as an abelian network, we take $A_v = \{v\}$ and $Q_v = \{0,1,\ldots,b_v\}$, with $T_v(q) = \min(q+1, b_v)$ and

 \old{ $A_v$ to be the set $N_{in}(v)$ of in-neighbors of $v$ and $Q_v = 2^{N_{in}(v)}$ to be its power set.
 The transition and message passing functions are given by

 and

-} The internal state $q$ of the processor $\Proc_v$ keeps track of how many in-neighbors of $v$ are infected.
-When this count reaches the threshold, $\Proc_v$ sends a letter to each out-neighbor of $v$ informing them that $v$ is now infected.
+} State $b_v$ represents that $v$ is infected.
+Starting from a blank slate $q_v = 0$ for all $v$, the user sets up the initial condition by inputing $b_v$ letters $v$ to each initially infected vertex $v$.
+The internal state $q$ of an initially healthy processor $\Proc_v$ keeps track of how many in-neighbors of $v$ are infected.
+When this count reaches $b_v$, the processor $\Proc_v$ sends a letter to each out-neighbor of $v$ informing them that $v$ is now infected.